Countries of Birth for DMPS Students

 It’s well known that Des Moines Public Schools has the largest English Language Learner programs in all of Iowa and one of the best in the nation.
 With more than 6,000 ELL students speaking nearly 100 languages and dialects, DMPS in many ways is a microcosm of the world.

 But, where do our students come from?
 Which nations were their first home?

 While information about student’s country of birth is not required to be enrolled in school in Iowa, DMPS and many other districts do request it as part of a home language survey in order to best serve students who may need ELL services.

 Based on data for more than 18,000 DMPS students, 88 different nations are represented in the hallways of our schools.

 (NOTE: This data is based on information in the district’s Infinite Campus system as of October 1, 2014.
-It does not represent all 32,000 students at DMPS due to a change in the district’s data system about 6-7 years ago.
+It does not represent all 32,000 students at DMPS due to a change in the district’s data system.
 At that time the data system did not include birth country information.
 The country of birth information, therefore, is for students who began school at or enrolled into DMPS since that time.)